osrf/gazebo_tutorials/gravity_compensation/tutorial.md

 3. Unpause the simulation.

 With gravity compensation, the mass settles near the target despite lower PID gains.
-The controller has some steady-state state error because the integral term is zero and the model includes friction.
+The controller has some steady-state error because the integral term is zero and the model includes friction.

 [[file:files/gravity_compensation.png|600px]]

 ## Using the Plugin

 The following excerpt from `gravity_compensation.world` shows how it calls the  plugin:

 ~~~
 <include>
   <uri>model://mass_on_rails</uri>